codelingo/docs/docs/concepts/CLQL.md

 ### UserInput

 User input is a builtin function that allows users to define values in CLQL.
-For example, the follwing query matches any string literal containing "Hello, World" and replaces it with a string defined by the user which defaults to "Goodbye, World":
+For example, the following query matches any string literal containing "Hello, World" and replaces it with a string defined by the user which defaults to "Goodbye, World":
 ```yaml
 vars:
   variableName: StringLiteral